Tws21/Tws21/README.md

 - 👋 Hi, I’m @Tws21
-- 👀 I’m interested in Python and R Data Science projects, particularly using bioinformatics, genetics and healthcare data.
+- 👀 I’m interested in challenging and engaging Python and R Data Science projects.
-- 🌱 I’m currently learning machine learning and Bayesian statistics on my Data Science MSc.
+- 🌱 I’ve an outstanding record in machine learning and Bayesian statistics from my Data Science MSc.
-- 💞️ I’m looking to collaborate on anything allowing me to analyse data in the above areas.
+- 💞️ I’m bored by simple and easy, I thrive in complex and challenging.
-- 📫 How to reach me: tobysouthall@hotmail.com
+- 📫 How to reach me: tobysouthall@outlook.com
 - My ORCID is https://orcid.org/0009-0009-6875-6000

 <!---